 Astigmatism Correcting Lifestyle IOLS

 Most people are born with some degree of astigmatism — and nearly 40% of people with cataracts would also benefit from astigmatism correction.
 If you’re one of them, we can address both your astigmatism and cataracts without an additional surgery using a specially designed toric IOL.
 We offer several astigmatism correcting lens options.
-These lenses are available in monofocal for clear distance vision, as well as EDOF for continuous vision.
+These lenses are available in monofocal for clear distance vision, and EDOF for continuous vision.

 Your cataract surgery is a great opportunity to get the vision that’s right for you.
 Below are links to the lenses our surgeons use and trust to provide clear vision.
 Each lens is different, just as every eye is different.
 Your surgeon will recommend the best lens for your individual needs.